- How To Stop Your Blog Becoming Boring

 Make your readers loathe the character

 Everyone loves to see the untimely demise of a character they hate.
-So when its time for your hero to rise above, and your villain to finally be obliterated, it's vital that your reader feels that same sense of relief and even jubilation that the reign of terror is finally over!
+So when it's time for your hero to rise above and your villain to finally be obliterated, it's vital that your reader feels that same sense of relief and even jubilation that the reign of terror is finally over!

 Make sure the death affects the remaining characters

-Avoid cliches like the plague (haha)
+Avoid cliches like the plague (see what I did there?)

 Stereotypes and cliches have no place in magnificent death scenes, so try to make sure you avoid them.
 Otherwise, your reader will find it difficult to feel deeply affected.
 Focus on being wonderfully unique and fill your death scene with arresting images and carefully crafted action to ensure your readers stay hooked until the very last breath.